 Inspiring International Young Leaders for an ever-changing world!

 The Global Leadership Programme provides youth aged 13-17 with the essential foundations to become better international young leaders in an ever-changing world.
-Taking place at University of St. Michael's College (St. Mike's), in-class lessons are taught by expert CISS staff with a focus on providing students with essential communication, leadership, and decision-making skills.
+In-class lessons are taught by expert CISS staff with a focus on providing students with essential communication, leadership, and decision-making skills.
 These competencies are further enhanced by specialized workshops - each with a different subject focus.
 Leadership skills come to life when students discuss their ability to take positive action not only at local and global community levels, but within their immediate community at St. Mike's campus as well.

 The course concludes with students making public presentations on action plans for projects they will pursue when they return home.